-&lt;sup>12Although experimental economists have recently been aware of stakes and hedging opportunities (Fehr et al. 2009, Palfrey and Wang 2009, Andersen et al. 2009), these issues have typically been ignored (Costa-Gomez and Weizsacker 2008, Fischbacher and Gachter 2008).
-Concerns have also been raised that eliciting beliefs of subjects engaged in a game, even absent any stakes and hedging considerations, may lead them to think more strategically, therefore affecting their behavior (Croson 2000, Gachter and Renner 2006, Rutström and Wilcox 2009).
+12Although experimental economists have recently been aware of stakes and hedging opportunities (Palfrey and Wang 2009, Andersen et al. 2009, Fehr et al. 2010), these issues have typically been ignored (Costa-Gomez and Weizsacker 2008, Fischbacher and Gachter 2010).
+Concerns have also been raised that eliciting additional action are in general different from what each decision would be if made separately.
+In such cases, we show that hedging creates an additional source of distortions in the reported probabilities.

-the utility function displays increasing or decreasing relative risk aversion.
+Our analysis is divided in three parts.
+In the theory part, we assume expected utility and consider the class of all PSR for binary events (Gneiting and Raftery 2007).
+We first generalize previous results (Winkler and Murphy 1970, Offerman et al. 2009, Andersen et al. 2009) by showing that risk averters report more uniform probabilities, i.e. probabilities skewed toward one half.
+In contrast to popular belief, we find that changing the rewards of the PSR has an ambiguous impact on reported probabilities.
+In particular, smaller PSR payments can either reduce or reinforce the PSR biases depending on whether the utility function displays increasing or decreasing relative risk aversion.
 We then show that the presence of a bonus (i.e. a positive stake) when the event occurs, lowers reported probabilities under risk aversion.
 Finally, we show that the possibility of hedging by betting on the event can severely alter predictions.
 In particular, we identify a region in our model where the reported probabilities remain unchanged and are therefore completely independent of the agent's subjective probabilities.

 In the second part, we report on an experiment aimed at testing whether the biases induced by PSR are empirically relevant.
 The basic design is similar to Offerman et al. (2009) (OSKW hereafter).
 Subjects are presented with a list of events describing the possible outcome of the roll of two 10-sided dice.
 The probabilities are elicited with a quadratic scoring rule.
 In addition to a control treatment, six treatments are conducted by varying i) the PSR payments (the "High Incentives" and "Hypothetical Incentives" treatments), ii) the stake in the event (the "Low Stakes" and "High Stakes" treatments), and iii) the returns on the amount bet on the event (the "Low Hedging" and "High Hedging" treatments).
 Although not perfectly consistent in magnitude, the experimental results are generally in line with the directions of the theoretical predictions made under risk aversion.
 In particular, we find significantly larger biases when the PSR pays higher amounts, which suggests that subjects exhibit increasing relative risk aversion.
-In contrast, the absence of incentives produces less biased yet noisier elicited probabilities.
+In contrast, the absence of incentives produces less biased vet noisier elicited probabilities.
 Consistent with the theory, the presence of a stake leads subjects to report significantly lower probabilities.
 Furthermore, we find a positive correlation between the amount bet on an event and the bias in the reported probability for that event, thereby providing evidence of hedging.
-Finally, we observe larger biases when the underlying objective probabilities are compounded or complex, which, although inconsistent with expected utility, can be rationalized with a model of ambiguity aversion.
+Finally, we observe larger biases when the underlying objective probabilities are compound or complex, which is inconsistent with expected utility.

-Finally, we discuss in the third part some implications of our results for the elicitation of beliefs with PSR in general economic environments.
+In the third part, we discuss some implications of our results for the elicitation of beliefs with PSR in general economic environments.
 We conclude that accurate measures of subjective probabilities may be difficult to obtain in the field.
-For lab experiments, we discuss the effectiveness of possible remedial measures that could be taken to recover subjective probabilities when subjects have a stake or a hedging opportunity.
+For lab experiments, we discuss possible remedial measures which (in theory) guarantee accurate elicitation of subjective probabilities when subjects have a stake or a hedging opportunity.